 After the event, carve out time to touch base with everyone you connected with.
 To do that efficiently, come up with a system to start at FinCon.
 Perhaps you’ll bring a paper planner or a notebook.
 Maybe you’ll use the calendar on your phone or another app.
 No matter what you do, make sure you take notes and grab contact information.

 Before you leave FinCon, set a deadline for yourself to follow up with your contacts.
 To make your follow-up really stand out, it’s a good idea to refer back to specifics from your initial meeting.

 There are likely many more ways to make money from the FinCon experience.
 In fact, take a look at these money nerds and the strategies they use to make conferences a success for their brands:

 - Financial Panther dishes on Why I Spend Money Attending Conferences

 - Amanda Abella unleashes 3 Proven Ways to Make Money From a Business Conference

 Most importantly, remember that FinCon is an opportunity for you to grow your relationships and your content.
-There will be big-name creators at FinCon, and you’ll be surprised how quickly you’re welcomed into the fold.
+There will be everyone from beginners to big-name creators at FinCon, and you’ll be surprised how quickly you’re welcomed into the fold.

 If you have an idea on how to make money at FinCon, share it in the comments below.